Back

 Justin Grossbard

-Having traded since 1998, Justin is the CEO and Co-Founded CompareForexBrokers in 2004.
+Having traded since 1998, Justin is the CEO and co-founded CompareForexBrokers in 2014.
 Justin has published over 100 finance articles from Forbes, Kiplinger to Finance Magnates.
-He has a Masters and Commerce degree and has an active role in the fintech community.
-He has also published a book in 2023 on on investing and trading.
+He has a master’s degree in commerce and has an active role in the fintech community.
+He has also published a book in 2023 on investing and trading.

 Ask an Expert